 Running 35” on a 3-4” lift kit

 35-inch tires can be tricky to fit on these trucks since they have IFS suspensions and square wheel arches, similar to the Tacoma’s.
 They also require a bit of modification to make a 35” work and to get them to perform flawlessly – no doubt.

 With 35” on a 3-4” lift kit, there will be rubbing on the lower valence under the front bumper as well as the wheel well.
 You’ll need to shave away some of the inner wheel well plastic trim to create more clearance.
 35” tires will touch at full lock with some resistance on the steering.
 This is especially true with a very nobly aggressive MT tire.

-35-inches will offer better ground clearance off-road allowing you to attempt bigger obstacles, however the tight clearance at full lock will be an issue.
+35-inches will offer better ground clearance off-road allowing you to attempt bigger obstacles, however, the tight clearance at full lock will be an issue.
 In most cases, with a bigger lift such as a 6-inch, you’ll have a fantastic off-road capable truck that looks the part too.
-The downside is the cost and practicality as a daily driver.
+The downside is the cost and practicality of a daily driver.
 Not everyone likes such a high truck for daily use.
 Entry and exit can become tiresome over time.